cerner/knife-tar/README.md

 Why?
 ----

-This originally started when my team was looking into the best way to 'release' our cookbooks.
+This originally started when we were looking into the best way to 'release' our cookbooks.
 Numerous sources online will tell you that the suggested way to 'release' a cookbook is to create a tag in your source control manager and upload your cookbook from that tag.
 There are even chef plugins for uploading cookbooks from git as well as other tools like [berkshelf](http://berkshelf.com/) that allow you to download cookbooks from github.
-This idea didn't really mesh well with the way we would release our artifacts which was to push everything into a maven repository.
-From there we came up with the idea of dropping all of our cookbook's files into a compressed file and push that out to our repositories.
-We chose tar files because they seem to be the most common way to combine files into a single file.
+This idea didn't really mesh well with the way we would release our artifacts which was to push everything into an artifact repository.
+From there we came up with the idea of dropping all of our cookbook's files into a tar file and push that out to our repositories.

 Being beginners at chef we often ran into the issue where we wanted to upload our cookbook to the chef-server but we forgot to include the dependencies.
 From that we decided our tar